emacsmirror/eplotly/README.md

        ((x .
 (3 3 2  1 1 1 5 5 5 ))
         (type . "box"))))

-Let's create a plot similar to the one in Plotly-javascript tutorial
+Let's create a plot similar to the one in Plotly-javascript tutorial:

       (defun random-list(n upper-limit)
         "Convenience function to create a list